 The main point about Type 1 vs. Type 2 decisions is that you shouldn’t treat all decisions the same way.
 A Type 1 decision is a big, strategic decision that it’s hard to turn back from.
 It’s like a one-way door without a window.
 It’s hard to predict what happens on the other side of the door and you can’t go back once you’ve crossed the threshold.
 A Type 2 decision, on the other hand, is an everyday operating decision.
 It’s like a regular two-way door with a window.
 You can look through the window and see what’s happening on the other side.
 And if it turns out that it was a bad decision, the consequences aren’t disastrous.
 You can go back pretty easily and correct it.

 I like the two door metaphor a lot.
 The concept of “stepping over the threshold” helps to create shared organizational consciousness for how to treat different classes of decisions differently.
-However, I often hear Leadership Teams express some hesitation when considering adopting the 3 Covenants as operating agreements.
+However, I often hear Leadership Teams express some hesitation when considering adopting the 3 Agreements as operating agreements.
 They are concerned about whether their own culture can really tell the difference between a Type 1 and Type 2 decision.
 They fear that too many Type 1 decisions will be treated as Type 2s and things will spin out of control, or that they’ll get bogged down processing too many Type 2s.

 There will naturally be questions as to what’s really a Type 1 vs. a Type 2 decision in your own company.
 The answer depends on the level of autonomy and leadership style of the CEO who is the ultimate arbiter of what is a Type-1 or Type 2 decisions.
 I.e., what is a Type-1 decisions for one company could be a Type-2 decision for another.
 Wherever your business stands on this spectrum, it’s critical to teach your culture to ask and clarify upfront, “Is this a Type-1 or Type-2 decision?”
 Then treat it accordingly.